tc39/proposal-ses/README.md

 that is needed.
 However, as we develop a better understanding of patterns of use, we may wish to add other conveniences as well.

+---

 ## Open Questions

+It remains unclear how we should cope with the override mistake.
+Above, we propose the tamper proofing pattern, but this requires novel effort to become efficient.
+Alternatively, we could specify that the override mistake is fixed in the SES realm, making the problem go away.
+This diverges from the current standard in a different way, but we have some evidence that such divergence will break almost no existing code other than test code that specifically probes for standards compliance.
+We could also leave it unfixed.
+This would break some good practice legacy patterns of overriding methods by assignment to prototypes, but is compatible with overriding by classes and object literals, since they do `[[DefineOwnProperty]]` rather than assignment.

+Although not officially a question within the jurisdiction of TC39, we should discuss whether the existing CSP "no script evaluation" settings should exempt SES's evaluators, or whether CSP should be extended in order to express this differential prohibition.

+Currently, if the value of `eval` is anything other than the original value of `eval`, any use of it in the form of a direct-eval expression will actually have the semantics of an indirect eval, i.e., a simple function call to the current value of `eval`.
+If SES itself does not alter the behavior of the builtin evaluators to be strict by default, then any user customization that replaces a SES realm's global evaluators with strict-by-default wrappers will break their use for direct-eval.
+We need to do something about this, but it is not yet clear what.

 ## Acknowledgements